tembo-io/website/docusaurus/blog/2024-01-15-data-warehouse-stack/index.md

 tags: [postgres, extensions, stacks, data-warehouse]
 ---

-The engineering team at Tembo needed to bring data from several different data sources into a single location in order to build the dashboards needed for business decision making and report.
+Early on at Tembo, we wanted to be able to quickly answer questions like "How many Postgres instances have we deployed?" and "Who is our most active customer?".
+In order to do this, we needed to bring data from several different sources into a single location so that we could build the dashboards.
  Typically, this process requires several orchestration tools and technologies and the end result is a highly complex data ecosystem.
  However, by developing the Data Warehouse Stack with foreign data wrappers and other Postgres extensions, we streamlined the architecture, enhancing efficiency and simplifying the process.